The Last Kingdom of Al Andalus (The Play)

 AISHA AL HURRA.

-At the consequence of thy glory?
+At the cost of thy glory?

 MUHAMMAD.

-What is glory, without defeat?
+What is glory without defeat?

 AISHA AL HURRA.